Rowing

 • The presence and location of spectators must not present a safety concern.
 A school is responsible for supervising its own spectators.
 The ratio of supervisor to spectators must address safety concerns.

-Emergency Procedures
+Safety Rules and Emergency Procedures

 • Students must be instructed to remain with rowing shell and oars for flotation and visibility purposes if an accident occurs.